On the modulus of solutions of a first order differential equation: Introduction

-In Section~\ref{Proof}, we prove Theorem~\ref{maintheorem1} in the general case of $h(z)$.
-We need to give a specialised form for the corresponding $\mathbf{H}$ and show that $\mathbf{H}$ is unbounded as $z\to\infty$ along a ray $\Gamma:z=re^{i\theta}$, $\theta\in(0,\pi/2n)$.
-To this end, we first consider the asymptotic behavior of the function
+The remainder of this paper is structured as follows.
+In Section~\ref{Proof-1}, we prove Theorem~\ref{maintheorem1} in the general case of $h(z)$.
+For a constant $\theta\in(0,\pi/2n)$, we will consider the ray $\Phi$ on which $z=re^{i\theta}$, $r\in[r_0,\infty)$.
+We would like to define the corresponding $\mathbf{H}$ as in the simplest case of $h(z)$ and estimate the modulus of $\mathbf{H}$.
+To this end, in Subsection~\ref{Part I} we first consider the asymptotic behavior of the function